 Often what works for children works for dogs too.

 One item that we purchased that the dogs love when the weather is warm is a simple child’s paddling pool.
-Something like this one on Amazon is tough and works a treat.

 Once it’s up and filled with water the dogs love it, paddling, playing in it and using it as some sort of giant drinking bowl.